bobappleyard/bwl/README.md

 Prevent     -- returns an expression that behaves like Ensure, but only matches when the expression passed in does not match.

 RepeatUntil -- returns an expression that continues matching one expression, until another expression matches, before returning.
 If the first expression does not match at any point, the entire expression will fail.

-Recursive   -- returns a RecursiveExpr that has a Set() method.
-This sets the actual expression to be matched.
-Recursive is useful when defining expressions in terms of themselves.
-Note that so-called "left recursion" should be guarded against (this is also true of Extensible).

 Bind        -- returns an expression object whereby the data returned on Match() is subject to processing.